Angel Balevski

-Angel Balevski (Ангел Балевски) (4 March 1910 – 15 September 1997) was a Bulgarian inventor and engineer.
-Academician Balevski was president of the Bulgarian Academy of Sciences (1968-1988), Co-president of the International Academy of Science, Munich (1988-1997) and chairman of the Bulgarian Pugwash Group.
+Angel Balevski (Ангел Балевски) (4 March 1910 – 15 September 1997) was a Bulgarian engineer, inventor, and politician.
+He has been a member of the State Council of the People's Republic of Bulgaria for the whole duration of its existence (1971-1989).
+Balevski was president of the Bulgarian Academy of Sciences (1968-1988), Co-president of the International Academy of Science, Munich (1988-1997) and chairman of the Bulgarian Pugwash Group.

 Life

 He graduated from a technical school in Brno in the Czech Republic in 1934 and started his professional career as a metallurgical engineer.
 Later he was a professor at numerous universities across Europe.
 Balevski was the founder of the Bulgarian academic school in the field of metal sciences and technologies.
 He was successful in designing a hot pressing machine for non-ferrous metals.
 He developed an original method for cast iron production from Bulgarian raw materials in a rotating drum furnace.
 Together with Ivan Dimov, he developed a counter-pressure casting method which was a novelty in world foundry technology and was protected by over 100 patent documents in Bulgaria and abroad.
 He was the author or co-author of more than seven monographs and academic textbooks.